 This is the brand’s biggest-selling model – Skoda has sold 3.7 million globally since 1996 – but more than that, its evolution is a three-generation account of Skoda’s triumphant rise from former Eastern Bloc hulk to Volkswagen Group darling.

-Now, this model has changed significantly; not only to maximise its own potential but also to make space for another car in the firm’s line-up.
+Now, this new Skoda Octavia has changed significantly; not only to maximise its own potential but also to make space for another car in the firm’s line-up.

-Inside the Octavia got more clever touches including a new bottle holder, an integrated torch in the boot, similar to the latest Superb, and updated infotainment systems.
-As for engines they broadly stayed the same as before with the vRS models getting a touch more power, while the emergence of the vRS 245 sees the Octavia go toe-to-toe with its sibling and rival the Volkswagen Golf GTI.
+Inside the Octavia got more clever touches including a new bottle holder, an integrated torch in the boot, similar to the latest Skoda Superb, and updated infotainment systems.
+As for engines they broadly stayed the same as before with the Skoda Octavia vRS models getting a touch more power, while the emergence of the Skoda Octavia vRS 245 sees the model go toe-to-toe with its sibling and rival the Volkswagen Golf GTI.